MODULEWork/MODULEWork/README.md

 MODULEWork
 ==========

-A modular PHP framework.
+A simple and modular PHP framework.

-More infos coming soon!
+*License: Apache 2.0*